Douglous-Sobei/alx-higher_level_programming/0x02-python-import_modules/README.md

 ## Requirements
 ### General
 - Allowed editors: vi, vim, emacs
-- All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
+- All my files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
-- All your files should end with a new line
+- All my files should end with a new line
-- The first line of all your files should be exactly #!/usr/bin/python3
+- The first line of all my files should be exactly #!/usr/bin/python3
 - A README.md file, at the root of the folder of the project, is mandatory
-- Your code should use the pycodestyle (version 2.8.*)
+- My code should use the pycodestyle (version 2.8.*)
-- All your files must be executable
+- All my files must be executable
-- The length of your files will be tested using wc
+- The length of my files will be tested using wc